 The Big Island in Hawaii is best to visit with older children.
 Days can be a bit more adventurous and intense, so make sure your kids are the appropriate age to cope.

-- Dine at the Kona Brewing Company: Yes I said it, take your kids to a brewery!
+- Dine at the Kona Brewing Company: I said it; take your kids to a brewery!
 This kid-friendly brewery caters to both children and parents.
-Parents can sample some of the unique beer the Big Island has to offer, while there is a selection of kids’ meals.
+Parents can sample some unique beers the Big Island offers, while there is a selection of kids’ meals.

-- Snorkel with the Manta Ray’s: If your kids are old enough, I highly recommend swimming with the Manta Ray’s.
+- Snorkel with the Manta Rays: If your kids are old enough, I highly recommend swimming with the Manta Rays.
 Adventurous families with teens can swim with these gentle giants at nighttime.
 I recommend doing extensive research on the tour group.
-You want to make sure you can swim with a see more than two Manta Ray’s.
+You want to ensure you can swim and see more than two Manta Rays.